graven144p/Bing-Search-Rewards-/README.md

 5,250 points

+Reward Bot Ext Does Incompleted Quizzes And Searches

+Unzip the downloaded file to somewhere you want to keep it.
+Open Chrome.
+Go to chrome://extensions/ and enable Developer mode.
+Select Load unpacked and select the Reward Bot Ext folder.
+Enable the extension.

 Now we need to tell the our computer to run our Python script every day, enter this into Terminal